 I also spent time laboring over this amazing buckwheat bread recipe, trying to get it just right.
 Done!

-*It is sugar-free (zero grams sugar per serving)
+- Sugar-free (zero grams sugar per serving)

-*68 calories per slice
+- 46 calories per slice

 It is one of my favorite grains because it is packed with protein, fiber, an also an array of antioxidants (the same that are found green tea and dark chocolate).
 It is a wonderful choice for making truly feel-good (in every sense) bread!

 The combination of chia and flax provides structure (i.e., no post-bake deflation) as well as texture and taste (flax, in particularly, complements the already nutty flavor of the buckwheat).
 Flax (and chia) have a high oil content, so I was able to nix any added oil, too.

 How to Make the 4-Ingredient Buckwheat Flax Chia Bread

 Note that the complete directions are also in the recipe card below.

 Step One: Quick-Soak the Buckwheat

 Full disclosure: I am a fundamentally impatient person.
 This led me to experimenting with quick-soaking the buckwheat in boiling water rather than soaking the buckwheat in cold water for an extended amount of time.